intminds/gps/README.md

 Algorithm adequacy check:

 For the `examples/run.gpx` file a popular app Strava gives elevation gain 229 m.
 It's slightly less than we received above (245 m).
-You can play with parameters but in our opinion Strava does too aggressive smoothing which lessens the total elevation gain.
-The values `$windowSize = 60.0` and `$minimalChange = 2.0` are based on comparison of 5 different tracks with Strava and manual elevation gain calculation for some tracks.
+You can play with the parameters but in our opinion Strava does too aggressive smoothing which lessens the total elevation gain.
+The values `$windowSize = 60.0` and `$minimalChange = 2.0` are based on comparison of 5 different tracks' elevations with Strava and manual elevation gain calculations for some tracks.